 United Kingdom is one of the well-known countries with many business incubation activities.
-Perhaps the most important incubation institution in the UK - UK Business Incubation (UKBI, 2003) has published several recommendations for business incubator management.
+Perhaps the most important incubation institution in the UK - UK Business Incubation (UKBI,

+2003) has published several recommendations for business incubator management.
 There are several processes described which should be followed by an incubator.
 One of the recommendations is about setting an effective system of management processes and regularly monitoring and touch with clients, ex-clients.
 Only so, can be formed an appropriate method of measuring incubation performance and impact to entrepreneurship growth.
-Also, another help to build a high-quality monitoring system and proved clearly a connection to entrepreneurship growth is to cooperate with statistical offices and use their data about enterprises demography.
+Also, another help to build a highclients, ex-clients.
+Only so, can be formed an appropriate method of measuring incubation performance and impact to entrepreneurship growth.
+Also, another help to build a highquality monitoring system and proved clearly a connection to entrepreneurship growth is to cooperate with statistical offices and use their data about enterprises demography.
 Unfortunately, based on the research made by the Czech statistical office (Tausl Prochazkova, 2012) the evidence of enterprises demography - birth, death - is a little bit patchy - and there is a lack of complete data about this topic.

 The aim of this paper was to bring into focus the topic of business incubation and its impact on the small and middle sized companies.
 As it was mentioned, SMEs fight a number of issues and achieving an economic, social and environmental balance can be very difficult for them.
 One of the possible help in order to enable them raise their competitiveness and finally ensure a sustainable grow is seen in the concept of business incubation.
 Business incubation model has recently experienced increased attention as a model of start-up facilitation.
 Discussion about relationship between SMEs and business incubation opens a platform for further research.
+Currently the lack of methodology.

+relationship between SMEs and business incubation opens a platform for further research.
 Currently, the lack of methodology to evaluate the impact of such business support tool was realized.
 Generally, there is no doubt about the incubation positive influence of incubation on the start-up ventures.
-However. more detailed information about the size and width of such impact is missing.
+However, more detailed information about the size and width of such impact is missing.
 Available sources which mainly exist are not compact enough.
-There several are recommendations and proposed models by various institutions related to business incubation but without any clear and universal conceptual framework.
-In order to understand the "added value" of business incubators there is a need for research detailed exploring the characteristics and performance of incubators themselves and (ex) firms located within.
+There are several recommendations and proposed models by various institutions related to business incubation but without any clear and universal conceptual framework.
+In order without any clear and universal conceptual framework.
+In order to understand the "added value" of business incubators there is a need for detailed research exploring the characteristics and performance of incubators themselves and (ex) firms located within.
 In this paper, it is a summary of an overarching incubator model that synthesizes elements and the best practices of incubation activities.
-As it is clear, the evaluation of contribution of these institutions to entrepreneurial national regional activities, or competitiveness and sustainability is a topic of a tremendous interest which calls for further research and studies.
+As it is clear, the evaluation of contribution of these institutions to entrepreneurial activities, regional or national competitiveness and sustainability is a topic of a tremendous interest which calls for further research and studies.